 - Uncover customer mindsets and motivations that are unexplored in prior research so we can refine or pivot key business goals.

-- Uncover how the current Valley buyer experience (brand, product, offerings, relationship banking) connects or disconnects with customer needs, behaviors and motivations.
+- Uncover how the current customer buyer experience (brand, product, offerings, relationship banking) connects or disconnects with customer needs, behaviors and motivations.

 - Uncover pain points with current SMB products and services (usability, capability and gaps).